-Distribution: Chiefly east of the Cascades crest in Washington; British Columbia south to California, east to Oklahoma and the Dakotas.
+Distribution: Occurring chiefly east of the Cascades crest and in the Columbia River Gorge in Washington; British Columbia to California, east to the Rocky Mountains and Great Plains.

 Habitat: River valleys and sagebrush desert to ponderosa pine forests.

 Conservation Status: Not of concern

 Strong, woody, dioecious climbing vine to 20 m. long.

 Leaves pinnately compound with 5-7 narrowly to broadly ovate-cordate leaflets 3-6 cm. long, coarsely few-toothed or lobed.